trustcrypto/documentation-theme-jekyll/pages/mydoc/usersguide.md

 {% include image.html file="image75.png" max-width="324" %}

 Once your account has been verified you are all set.
 You can add a username and password to this slot so that you can do a one touch login.
-Keep in mind that the page may take a second or two to load where your 6 digit OTP is entered so set the delay accordingly, 4 - 5 seconds delay should be plenty of time.
+Keep in mind that the page may take a second or two to load where your 6 digit OTP is entered so set the delay accordingly, 4 - 5 seconds delay should work in most cases.

 {% include image.html file="image37.png" max-width="600" %}